Horrible22232/Generative-Adversarial-Network-for-Atari-Breakout/README.md

 ![GAN Output](https://raw.githubusercontent.com/Horrible22232/Generative-Adversarial-Network/master/imgs/GAN-Output.png "GAN-Output.png")

-This implementation of a Generative Adversarial Network demonstrates how GANs can be used to generate Atari Breakout images using PyTorch and OpenAI Gym.
-Training a GAN can be challenging, as models often experience issues such as mode collapse or non-convergence.
+This implementation of a Generative Adversarial Network shows how GANs can be used to successfully generate Atari images by using PyTorch and OpenAI gym.
+First of all, training a GAN is hard.
+Models often collapse or don't converge.
 In this implementation, we use the standard GAN framework with some techniques to improve training stability.

 **Generator Architecture**